sgjava/java-u8g2/README.md

 Rather than try to code the JNI by hand I used [HawtJNI](https://github.com/fusesource/hawtjni) to generate the JNI wrappers.
 I also used some custom code to generate the HawtJNI methods and font constants.
 This makes life easier going forawrd as changes are simple to keep in sync.
-* Latest JDK 17 LTS supported on all platforms except ARM32 which only supports JDK 11 LTS.
+* Latest JDK 17 LTS supported on all platforms
 * Generates JNI source code for U8g2.
 * Generates an autoconf and msbuild source project to build the native library.
 This gets attached to the Maven project as as the native source zip file.